-A prior request for aid is to be submitted to the Ministry of Family Affairs, Integration and the Greater Region before the beginning of the training or exam and must be accompanied by a quote as well as by the required documents.
+A prior request for aid is to be submitted to the Ministry of Family Affairs, Solidarity, Living Together and Reception of Refugees before the beginning of the training or exam and must be accompanied by a quote as well as by the required documents.
 The Ministry is then requested to mark its approval.
 The applicant pays the human aid helper and is where relevant reimbursed by the Ministry upon presentation of the invoice and a certificate of attendance of the training or exam.

-Furthermore, persons with progressive illnesses obliging them to follow specific training to ensure either that they can remain in employment or retain their employability may, upon consultation with the Medical commission and the Consultative Commission for Training Leave, benefit from days of annual training leave additional to those which apply to able-bodied employees and regardless of the number of hours invested in the training .
+Furthermore, persons with progressive illnesses obliging them to follow specific training to ensure either that they can remain in employment or retain their employability may, upon consultation with the Medical Commission and the Consultative Commission for Training Leave, benefit from days of annual training leave additional to those which apply to able-bodied employees and regardless of the number of hours invested in the training 41.

-Source: https://mfamigr.gouvernement.lu/en/demarches.html
+39 Source: https://mfamigr.gouvernement.lu/en/demarches.html

-Articles L. 234-59 ff. of the Labour Code; Article 28 de la loi modifiée du 16 avril 1979 fixant le statut général des fonctionnaires de l'État et visant les agents du secteur public.
+40 Articles L. 234-59 ff. of the Labour Code; Article 28 de la loi modifiée du 16 avril 1979 fixant le statut général des fonctionnaires de l'État et visant les agents du secteur public.

+VI.
 RECENT LEGISLATION DERIVING FROM EUROPEAN AND INTERNATIONAL STANDARDS